solana-labs/solana/docs/src/running-validator/validator-info.md

      `https://keybase.pub/<KEYBASE_USERNAME>/solana/validator-<PUBKEY>`

-3. Add or update your `solana validator-info` with your Keybase username.
+3. Add or update your `safecoin validator-info` with your Keybase username.
 The

    CLI will verify the `validator-<PUBKEY>` file